CornucopiaRG/Rogas/README.md

 - 1) Rescale the size of each cluster according to the proportion
 - 2) Score each node according to the inner-cluster edges, cluster-cluster edges and target node's degree
 - 3) Find the max connected component in each cluster
-- 4) Get certain amount (can be specified in the setting) of nodes in the max connected component from high score to low score
+- 4) Get certain amount (be specified in setting) of nodes in the max connected component from high score to low score
 - 5) Find neighbor nodes around the selected nodes

 ### Graph Path Operation